Palm oil may test resistance at 4,085 ringgit

 SINGAPORE: Palm oil may test a resistance of 4,085 ringgit per tonne, a break above which could lead to a gain to 4,269 ringgit.

-The stabilization means a lot to bulls as it could be followed by a rise stronger than the one from the July 14 low of 3,489 ringgit.
+The rise from the July 14 low of 3,489 ringgit has extended, driven by a wave c, which is travelling towards 4,269 ringgit, as it is expected to be as long as the wave a.

-The bullish divergence on the hourly RSI simply suggests a slim chance of the contract to revisit this low.
+The bullish divergence on the hourly RSI simply suggests a further gain.

-On the daily chart, the downtrend seems to be slowly turning around.
+On the daily chart, the downtrend is slowly but firmly turning around.

 This could be due to the completion of a five-wave cycle from 6,698 ringgit.